-WHEREAS, the issue was heard by the City Council on APR 1 9 2005, and WHEREAS, the City Council considered the issues discussed in Mitigated Negative Declaration No. 49662, NOW, THEREFORE,
+WHEREAS, the issue was heard by the City Council on JUN 4 2007 ; and WHEREAS, the City Council considered the issues discussed in Mitigated Negative

+Declaration No. 83705; NOW, THEREFORE,

-BE IT RESOLVED, by the Council of the City of San Diego, that it is certified that Mitigated Negative Declaration No. 49662, on file in the office of the City Clerk, has been completed in compliance with the California Environmental Quality Act of 1970 (California Public Resources Code section 21000 et seq.), as amended, and the State guidelines thereto (California Code of Regulations section 15000 et seq.), that the declaration reflects the independent judgment of the City of San Diego as Lead Agency and that the information contained in the report, together with any comments received during the public review process, has been reviewed and considered by this Council in connection with the approval of a site development permit, vesting tentative map, public right-of-way dedication, public right-of-way vacation, easement abandonment and encroachment and maintenance removal agreement for the Boulevard project.
+BE IT RESOLVED, by the City Council of the City of San Diego, that it is certified that Mitigated Negative Declaration No. 83705, on file in the office of the City Clerk, has been completed in compliance with the California Environmental Quality Act of 1970 (California Public Resources Code section 21000 et seq.), as amended, and the State guidelines thereto (California Code of Regulations section 15000 et seq.); that the declaration reflects the independent judgment of the City of San Diego as Lead Agency; and that the information contained in the report, together with any comments received during the public review process, has been reviewed and considered by this Council in connection with the approval of a site development permit, Vesting Tentative Map/Sewer Easement Abandonment, and rezone.